jrcharney/taskwarrior-themes/README.md

 - solarized-dark-256.theme
 - solarized-light-256.theme

+See the [Taskwarrior Themes](https://taskwarrior.org/docs/themes/) page to see what those look like.

 Eventually, I'd like to add my own themes, or maybe an app or script that creates a theme from a color swatch.

+## Why use this?

+[I checked with the GBF](https://github.com/GothenburgBitFactory/taskwarrior/issues/3069), and it turned out that the party responsible for not including the themes were the folks at Arch Linux.
+This should work with other distros and probably should work with Timewarrior too.